About

 Take my share of social responsibility

-“A friend of mine used to work for an organisation for people with intellectual disabilities.
-Through him I heard about this opportunity.
-For me, it only felt right to bear one’s share of social responsibility, it only felt right to employ people with partial work ability.
-For twenty years now, we have been employing people with a partial workability.
-We had one long-term employee that is already retired, another has been working for us for over ten years, and we have one younger employee, Tomi who started two years ago.
-He is now on sick leave.
-Tomi will come back as soon as his situation improves.”
+“A friend of mine used to work for an organisation supporting people with intellectual disabilities.
+It was through him that I heard about this opportunity.
+For me, it only felt right to take on our social responsibility and employ people with partial work ability.
+We have been doing so for twenty years now.
+One of our employees has already retired, another has worked for us for over ten years, and Tomi, our youngest employee, started two years ago.
+He is currently on sick leave.
+He will come back as soon as his situation improves.”

 We pay from the start

-“When I started, I contacted the local employment agency, and they connected me to a job coach.
-She explained ‘how it worked’.
-It is up to us to mention what we need, and they select candidates and prepare them for interviews with us.
-Then we choose our new employee.
-And, in our case if we hire them, we pay them from the beginning.
-This was according to our collective agreement.
+“When I started, I contacted the local employment agency and they put me in touch with a job coach.
+She explained how it worked.
+It is our responsibility to specify our requirements, after which they select and prepare candidates for interviews with us.
+Then we select our new employee.
+In our case, if we hire someone, we pay them from the outset.
+This was according to our collective agreement.”

 A little bit of everything